Two Roads. One Destination

 But the negative effects of the Broad Claims path can be substantially avoided or even eliminated.
 And this can be done in a way that is routine and systematic.

 The seeds of difficult, expensive and time-consuming battles in the Patent Office are sown before the patent is drafted.

 It begins with the failure to identify a point of novelty.
 If the person drafting the patent application is unable to articulate a clear point of novelty, then the die is already cast.
 In that case, there is very little chance that you will find a smooth and direct path through the Patent Office or that you will get optimal value from claims that will stand up in litigation.

 There is a better way.
-If you would like to discuss how to position your crown jewel ideas to take the "Claim Path Informed by a Well-Articulated Point of Novelty," you can reach me at (512) 649-1046, or [email protected]
+If you would like to discuss how to position your crown jewel ideas to take the "Claim Path Informed by a Well-Articulated Point of Novelty," you can schedule online here or call our office at (512) 649-1046

 To your success!

 Craige devised a patent strategy like we were going to war

 Craige Thompson and the staff at Thompson Law office have done an outstanding job for Flyback Energy Inc. Intellectual property underpins every aspect of FEI technology.
 Craige has a high level of engineering knowledge and an in-depth understanding of physics as well as great legal expertise.
 Flyback Energy Inc. lost thousands of dollars to other patent law firms because they could not grasp onto or understand the complex electromagnetic physics that FEI technology is based on.
 Not only did Craige create great patents for us, he devised a legal defense strategy like we were going to war.
 The patent work Craige has done for FEI has also been very expedient and cost effective.
 Bar none the best.